Some links in this post may be affiliate links

-Your plants will need an adequate supply of the three major nutrients (macro-nutrients) and small amounts of trace elements (micro-nutrients).
+Feeding houseplants involves providing them with the nutrients they require for growth and good health.
+Plants will need an adequate supply of the three major nutrients (macro-nutrients) and small amounts of trace elements (micro-nutrients).

-If these nutrients are missing or are inadequate, the houseplants will present with deficiency symptoms (poor growth).
+These nutrients are required for the various biochemical processes that take place in a plant.
+If these nutrients are missing or are inadequate, the plant will present with deficiency symptoms (poor growth).
+An excess of these nutrients will also cause problems for your plants.

 The macro-nutrients are needed in relatively large amounts.
 They include Nitrogen (N), Phosphorous (P), Potassium (K), Calcium (ca), Sulphur (S), Boron (B) and Magnesium (Mg).